-1. As a former catalog marketing, it is hard for me to admit this, but I don’t believe in List Buying for small wineries.
+1. As a former catalog marketing manager, it is hard for me to admit this, but I don’t believe in List Buying for small wineries.
 I appreciate the math, dig the analytics and and do see conversions, but the cost and effort associated with mass communications usually convince me, when the day is done, that less is more.
 Work with a smaller database that knows who you are, and trusts you, rather than a large group of people that need to be reminded they care (or worse, introduced to you.)

 2. Flash Sales are great for moving backed-up inventory once in awhile, but I believe as an industry we all need to go to a support group to stop the reliance of these deep discount channels as a routine promotional strategy.
 Our customers still believe, erroneously, that they get the best prices going direct to a winery, and trying to explain why their local liquor store is cheaper is hard enough.
 But to explain to a loyal club member why the wine they just got 20% off in their summer shipment is selling for 40% off on Lot 18, or Woot, or Rue La La, is just wrong, people.
 And lazy.
 Appreciate and value your customers.
 Do the legwork.
 Say no to

 3. The www is about me-me-me, not you.
 We changed about 15 years ago from an age where media was controlled by the few to the advent of the internet where people can self select what they want to consume based on interest.
 So, why are websites still digital brochures offering very few ways to interact, share, relate or respond to companies?
 Why do we only send out emails when we want sales, and not when we have a good recipe to share, or just say thank you.
 I recently pointed out to a CEO that every sentence he had written to his customers in a letter started with the word “I” or “We” (except two), and not once did he use “You”.
 He refused to change it.
 His argument was “that was what he wanted to say”.
 Too bad he didn’t want his customers to hear him.